What is a Letter of Commitment?

 A letter of commitment is a formal binding agreement between a lender and a borrower.
 It outlines the terms and conditions of the loan and the nature of the prospective loan.
 It serves as the agreement that initiates an official loan borrowing process.
 A commitment letter contains information about any costs arising from due diligence and administrative procedures before the loan gets to the approval stage.

-The letter of commitment outlines the amount of attorney fees, any fees incurred in preparing the loan documents, amount of the loan, interest rates, repayment terms and period, collateral, and closing conditions.
+The letter of commitment outlines the amount of attorney fees, any fees incurred in preparing the loan documents, amount of the loan, interest rate, repayment terms and period, collateral, and closing conditions.

 Objectives of a Letter of Commitment